dustinpfister/blog_posts/_posts/python-standard-library-random.md

 ## 4 - Conclusion

-The random library is then the standard go to librray to do anything that I want to do with random numbers.
+The random library is then the standard go to library to do anything that I want to do with random numbers.